Tax Shield Formula (Table of Contents)

 Relevance and Use of Tax Shield Formula

-Tax Shield minimizes the tax bills; it is the only reason why taxpayer, either individual or corporation, spend a considerable time determining how much tax levy or credit every year.
+Tax Shield minimizes the tax bills; it is the only reason taxpayers, individuals or corporations, spend a considerable amount of time determining how much tax levy or credit every year.

 There are certain benefits of the tax shield strategy as such:

-- The strategy by which we minimize tax liability and increases the value of a business.
+- The strategy by which we minimize tax liability and increase the value of a business.

-- A tax shield is the future tax saving attribute of tax by determining the firm’s present value and helps to predict the deductibility of a particular expenditure in the profit & loss account.
+- A tax shield is the future tax saving attribute of tax by determining the firm’s present value.
+It helps predict a particular expenditure’s deductibility in the profit & loss account.

 Recommended Articles